Tristan Thompson on Khloe Kardashian's Pregnancy: You Look Better Now

-After Khloe Kardashian confirmed she's pregnant with her first child via Instagram, Tristan Thompson expressed his excitement over becoming a father.
+After Khloe Kardashian confirmed she's pregnant with her first child via Instagram, Tristan Thompson expressed his excitement over the announcement of their little one.

 "My love, thank you for [allowing] me to be part of your journey in life and allowing [me] to share this moment with you this is something and [I'll] always cherish," the Cleveland Cavaliers player commented on a photo of Khloe's baby bump.
 "Girl you look better now."